 Why test only for IgG antibodies?

 The cerascreen® Coronavirus Antibody Test uses the most diagnostically conclusive measurement of persistent IgG antibodies.
-With this antibody analysis, it can be determined if a recent SARS-CoV-2 infection has occurred but also one that has occurred a few weeks back.
+With this antibody analysis, it can be determined if somebody has recently been infected with SARS-CoV-2, even if this infection dates back a few weeks.

-Lab test with ELISA method vs. Rapid test
+Lab test with ELISA method versus the rapid test

 The greatest possible test accuracy of the antibody test is paramount!
 The higher the measurement specificity, the higher the likelihood of a correct test result.